Universal behavior of the Covid-19 tails: Inverse power-law distribution: Time-dependent Decay of the Covid-19 tails

 \section{Time-dependent Decay of the Covid-19 tails}

 As in the previous section, we analyze eight same countries and the same continental data to discuss the time dependence of the Covid-19 tails.
-Therefore, we analyze the time dependence of the Covid-19 data tails for the same countries given in the previous section.
+Therefore, we also analyze the time dependence of the Covid-19 data tails for the same countries given in the previous section.

 It is important to see how the deaths resulting from the Covid-19 epidemic in these countries have decreased over time recently.
-Because we showed that the death distributions for this period obeyed the inverse power law.
+Because, we showed that the death distributions for this period obeyed the inverse power-law.
 Therefore, the time-dependent decay of this period is a sign that it may comply with a universal law.
 Time dependence for these countries is given in Fig.\ref{Europe_decay}.
-These results show that the time-dependent decay of the Covid-19 tail obeys the power law:
+These results show that the time-dependent decay of the Covid-19 tail obeys the power-law: